On the slice spectral sequence for quotients of norms of Real bordism: Introduction

-The results of this section are also used to show that, in stark contrast to the non-equivariant setting, most of the quotients of \(\BPG\) by permutation summands do not admit a ring structure:
+Theorem~\ref{thmC} is used to show that, in stark contrast to the non-equivariant setting, most of the quotients of \(\BPG\) by permutation summands do not admit a ring structure even in the homotopy category.